Dual Diagnosis Treatment Center Los Angeles

-According to DualDiagnosis.org, 4 million Americans over the age of 18 who have a mental health disorder also struggle with a co-occurring alcohol or drug dependency.
+Over 4 million Americans over the age of 18 who have a mental health disorder also struggle with co-occurring alcohol or drug dependency.
 However, only a small fraction of these people seek professional help to overcome their addiction and receive treatment for the illness.
+It is important that you reach out due to the severe effects both conditions can have on you.
+We know it will be hard to reach out, but help is available.
+At Quest 2 Recovery, we offer a dual-diagnosis program located in beautiful Los Angeles, California.
+Our program consists of different therapies to allow you to get to the root of your addiction and beat treated for both conditions simultaneously.

-Since alcohol or drug addiction itself produces a range of psychiatric symptoms, it can be very difficult to determine if the psychological symptoms are substance induced or caused by an underlying mental health disorder.
-However, there are a few signs and symptoms that are commonly encountered in addicts who have a concurrent mental illness.
-These include:
+Since alcohol or drug addiction itself produces a range of symptoms, it can be very difficult to determine if your symptoms are substance-induced or caused by an underlying mental health disorder.
+At Quest 2 Recovery, we have a team full of clinical professionals who can help determine which is which.
+We will help you deal with whatever condition you may be suffering from and have you back on the path to living a fuller and better life.
+When considering our dual-diagnosis program, there are a few signs and symptoms that are commonly encountered in those who suffer from co-occurring disorders.

 - Change in appetite and sleep patterns